 Only don’t be too sure which is which.
 Like I said, John almost always plays the music of his own country and heritage well, with a deep feeling that’s irresistible; whereas when he works out the great American tunes it turns out more often to be hit-and-miss, with many many many more misses than hits.

 When bonny John and his orchestra play “Get Happy” or “The Trolley Song” or “June Is Bustin’ Out All Over” or the MGM Jubilee Overture—or the absolute best of the lot, “Slaughter On Tenth Avenue“—it’s freakin heaven, and I’m not the only one to say this.
 Subtlety is not this lad’s forte when it comes to the American popular repertoire.
 But when John goes big, bright, busy and loud when the number actually calls for it, screams out for it, it’s so damn satisfying when he does it and does it brilliantly that I want to—how can I put this?—do something for my darling in gratitude…make him a nice meal…fatten him up a little… (Ess, kind, ess!)

 For right now, though, I’ll settle for a natter on a quiet afternoon, which is why I thought of the Metropole before karaoke time.
 You know, John, when you get up to Gateshead again.
-I’ve never seen the Angel of the North.
+I need to find The Angel of the North.